pereaw/port/README.md

 # Portfolio
-This portfolio showcases various machine learning and data analysis projects, all of which are written in Python.
+This portfolio showcases various machine learning and data analysis projects, all of which are written in Python or SQL.

 ## ML Programming